Nine Inch Nails: Influences

 Gary Numan and the Eagles are among Nine Inch Nails' early influences.

-Reznor's earliest influence was the Eagles, whom he has cited as inspiring him to form a band.
+Reznor's earliest childhood influence was the Eagles, whom he has cited as inspiring him to form a band.
 He would later recall, "The first concert I ever saw was the Eagles in 1976.
 The excitement of the night struck a chord with me and I remember thinking, 'Someday I'd love to be up on that stage.'"
+Upon forming Nine Inch Nails, Reznor stated that he was initially influenced most by the Clash, even outright trying to imitate them.
 Another major inspiration for the band is Gary Numan; Reznor has said that "after hearing 'Cars' I knew I wanted to make music with synthesizers".
 Other influences include Ministry and Skinny Puppy, which helped shape 1989's Pretty Hate Machine.
 The album's liner notes also paid tribute to Public Enemy and Prince.
 The 2005 single "Only" exemplifies the disco-style beats and synthesizers drawn from Numan's persuasion.
-Other artists of significance to Nine Inch Nails include acts such as Depeche Mode, Queen, King Crimson, Devo, the Cure, Joy Division, U2, Bauhaus, Adam Ant, Coil, and Soft Cell.
+Other artists of significance to Nine Inch Nails include acts such as Depeche Mode, Queen, King Crimson, Devo, the Cure, Joy Division, Bauhaus, Adam Ant, Coil, and Soft Cell.
 Reznor and Vrenna saw Jane's Addiction in 1988 during the making of Pretty Hate Machine and were influenced by the live presentation and raw rock sound of the band.

 Reznor has toured with some of his influences, including a brief tour opening for Skinny Puppy in 1988.
 In 1995, Nine Inch Nails went on tour with David Bowie, who, along with Pink Floyd, had been a significant influence on The Downward Spiral.
 In 2006, Nine Inch Nails went on tour with Bauhaus, on their Summer Amphitheatre Tour.